 Poorly conducted harassment investigations amplify harm, re-victimize individuals, and weaken the credibility of the integrity system.
 At the same time, legal rigor and impartiality are essential.
 This workshop presents a practical investigation workflow that balances legal technique, qualified listening, protection against retaliation, and human care, while discussing common mistakes and best practices in handling sensitive investigations.

-The “Sistema S” occupies a unique position in Brazil’s institutional landscape, managing parafiscal resources, performing a relevant public function, and operating with a private management logic.
-This hybrid nature increases the complexity of integrity programs, which must balance control and transparency with efficiency and value creation.
-In this context, organizations face the challenge of following more formal models or adopting more flexible, risk- and impact-oriented approaches.
-As institutional maturity advances, pressure grows for greater consistency and alignment across entities.
-The central dilemma is how to ensure standardization without compromising autonomy and effectiveness.
-This panel discusses pathways toward a tailored compliance model for the Sistema S — proportional, risk-based, and results-oriented.
+The “Sistema S” occupies a unique position by administering parafiscal resources, exercising a relevant public function, and operating with a private management logic.
+This hybrid nature increases the complexity of integrity programs, which must balance control, transparency, and efficiency.
+In this scenario, the National Corruption Prevention Program (PNPC), led by the TCU (Brazilian Federal Court of Accounts), emerges as a benchmark for strengthening structure and alignment among entities.
+The challenge is to balance more formal models with flexible, risk-based, and impact-oriented approaches in the face of growing pressure for consistency.
+The central dilemma is ensuring standardization without compromising autonomy and effectiveness.
+This panel discusses pathways for a compliance model in the “Sistema S” that is proportional, risk-based, and results-oriented.

 Organizations are facing a landscape marked by attention crises, burnout, loneliness, and mental overload.
 These factors impact communication, decision-making, and relationships, increasing behavioral risks, conflicts, and ethical failures.
 Traditional governance and compliance models show limitations when addressing human challenges such as lack of connection, low psychological safety, and difficulty in influencing behavior.
 This panel discusses what changes in practice for leadership, compliance, and psychosocial risk management, especially in light of the new NR-1 requirements.